vtu81/NaiveVQA/README.md

-# NaiveVQA -- PyTorch Implementation
+# NaiveVQA -- Mindspore Implementation

-This repository contains a naive VQA model, which is our final project (**pytorch** implementation) for course DL4NLP at ZJU.
+This repository contains a naive VQA model, which is our final project (**mindspore** implementation) for course DL4NLP at ZJU.
 It's a reimplementation of the paper [Show, Ask, Attend, and Answer: A Strong Baseline For Visual Question Answering](https://arxiv.org/abs/1704.03162).
-Most codes on this branch are borrowed from repository [pytorch-vqa](https://github.com/Cyanogenoid/pytorch-vqa).

-> Checkout branch `mindspore` for our **mindspore** implementation.
+> Checkout branch `pytorch` for our **pytorch** implementation.

 ### File Directory